Are you looking for information about family law, the family court or the Family Law Act?

 There are many things for you to consider upon, and even before, the breakdown of your relationship.
 Who pays the mortgage and other debts?
 Who keeps the house, company, trust, business or holiday home?
 How do you value the assets?
 Are there any taxation issues?

-Often the stress, anger or other emotions experienced at separation can negatively affect your ability to make the right decisions at this difficult time.
+Often the stress, anxiety, depression or other the other feelings and emotions that you may be experiencing, can negatively affect your ability to make the right decisions at this difficult time.

-Everybody’s situation is different and unique and therefore it is important that you get advice about your situation from an experienced family lawyer before you take any significant steps that may negatively effect your rights.
+Everybody’s situation is unique.
+The questions relevant to you are different.
+There are no two family law cases that are the same.
+Therefore it is important that you get advice about your situation from an experienced family lawyer, before you take any significant steps that may negatively effect your rights.

 Family law affects each and every Australian adult in some form or another.